published June 1st 2002

 “[In creating] the basic dimensions of the sustainable and humane city – the ‘eco-city’ … ‘placemaking’ is the pivotal missing component in the commonly pursued strategies of smart growth.
 Placemaking provides the link between urban excellence, economic development and sustainability.” – Larry Beasley, former Vancouver, BC Co-Director of Planning and PPS training course participant.

-As we’ve moved out from our towns, cities and close-in suburbs, we’ve neglected the special places that bring people together and give them a sense of belonging.
+’ve moved out from our towns, cities and close-in suburbs, we’ve neglected the special places that bring people together and give them a sense of belonging.
 These places – like parks, central squares, main streets and downtowns – help fuel community livability.
 In combating sprawl, one of the most important things we can do is reclaim our existing communities and rejuvenate these crucial public environments.
 By retrieving their basic people-friendly infrastructure, restoring their walkability and attractiveness and promoting living/working/playing activities all mixed together, we can create communities where people will want to be.

 The problems of sprawl are by now familiar to most Americans: its propensity for eating up our land, destroying our environment, and creating neighborhoods with little or no sense of place.